Heinrich August de la Motte Fouqué: Seven Years' War

 Frederick II ordered Fouqué to guard Silesia against enemy attacks with eleven battalions and ten squadrons, numbering only 13,000 troops.
 The opposing army led by Ernst Gideon von Laudon on the other hand had an estimated 33,000 troops.
 Fouqué initially defended Landeshut rather well, which forced the Austrians to focus more attention on sieging the city of Nyse.
 Fouqué arrived near Nyse to reinforce the king's men which forced the Austrians to lift the siege without much difficulty.
 Fouqué and his men went back to Upper Silesia to take up winter quarters, while he sent generals Goltz and Paul von Werner to reinforce the men being besieged in Cosel where they helped drive off the Austrians.
 On July 23, the Austrians began their attack on Landeshut and the Battle of Landeshut began.
 Fouqué and his men were able to slow the down the Austrian's push for only a few hours, and as their supplies ran low, the Austrians began to completely encircle and overrun them.
 The Prussians fought until they completely ran out of ammunition.
 Over three quarters of Fouqué's men were either killed or captured, and Fouqué himself was also wounded and captured.

 Fouqué was slashed three times with swords after Austrian soldiers shot his horse and then rushed him while he was on the ground.
 Fouqué would have died if not for his hostler, Trautschke, who alerted the Austrian dragoons that they were attacking a commanding officer.
 Trautschke himself was slashed thirteen times, later had to undergo trepanning, and suffered from long term brain damage.
 Lieutenant Fronck and Captain von Eichbeck temporarily bandaged the wounds of Fouqué and Trautschke.
 When the dragoon leader Colonel Voit arrived as Fouqué was regaining consciousness, Voit offered him his horse and sword.
 Fouqué stated, "I might soil the fine saddle with my blood," to which Voit responded, "My saddle can only gain from being stained by the blood of a hero.".
-When Frederick heard about Fouqué's capture and behavior, he stated, "Fouqué behaved like a Roman.", and compared his stand against overwhelming odds to that of the last stand between the Spartans lead by Leonidas I and the Persians at the Battle of Thermopylae.
+When Frederick heard about Fouqué's capture and behavior, he stated, "Fouqué behaved like a Roman.", and compared his stand against overwhelming odds to that of the last stand between the Spartans led by Leonidas I and the Persians at the Battle of Thermopylae.
 He was first taken to Hradec Králové, then to Brno, and finally to Bruck an der Leitha where he was given a place to live until the war ended.
 Fouqué's daughter, oldest son and granddaughters all came to live with him until the war was over.